mirandadam/iau-starnames/README.md

 # *iau-starnames*
-This code will download and parse official star names published by the IAU Working Group on Star Names (WGSN).
+This code will download and parse official star names published by the IAU Working Group on Star Names (WGSN) from [IAU-CSN](http://www.pas.rochester.edu/~emamajek/WGSN/IAU-CSN.txt)

-The data files were last synced with the IAU on 2017-10-12.

 I am not affiliated with nor endorsed by the IAU.
-This is part of the code of my master's dissertation experiments with star trackers.
+This work is part of my master's dissertation experiments with star trackers.

 **The IAU Catalog of Star Names is not a "full" star catalog**, it's intent is to list the official names for the stars it contains and uniquely identify those stars.
-For larger catalogs, try the full [Hipparcos catalogue](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/311) (117955 stars, complete to magnitude 7.3[reference needed], does not have star names) or the simpler [Bright Star Catalogue](http://cdsarc.u-strasbg.fr/viz-bin/Cat?V/50) (9110 stars, complete to magnitude 6.5[reference needed], has star names).
-If you need a larger dataset, the [Gaia Mission](http://www.esa.int/Our_Activities/Space_Science/Gaia) has published the [Gaia Data Release 1](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/337) with 1142679769 light sources, and features the actual distance and motion parameters of more than 2 million stars.
+For more complete catalogs, try the full [Hipparcos catalogue](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/311) (117955 stars, complete to magnitude 7.3[reference needed], does not have star names) or the simpler [Bright Star Catalogue](http://cdsarc.u-strasbg.fr/viz-bin/Cat?V/50) (9110 stars, complete to magnitude 6.5[reference needed], has star names).
+If you need a larger dataset, the [Gaia Mission](http://www.esa.int/Our_Activities/Space_Science/Gaia) has published the [Gaia Data Release 1](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/337) with 1142679769 light sources, and features the distance and motion parameters of more than 2 million stars.

 ## *How to use*

-download.py will refuse to download a new IAU-CSN file if the old one is still present.

 To update the catalog, remove catalog_data/IAU-CSN.txt and run download.py (python 3 is required).
 This will download the latest catalog_data/IAU-CSN.txt file from the IAU and rebuild the other files in the folder.

+download.py will produce a warning and will not download a newer IAU-CSN.txt file if the old one is present.

+The following files will be rebuilt:
+*[catalog_data/IAU-CSN.txt](catalog_data/IAU-CSN.txt) will be downloaded from [IAU-CSN](http://www.pas.rochester.edu/~emamajek/WGSN/IAU-CSN.txt)
+*[catalog_data/IAU-CSN.json](catalog_data/IAU-CSN.json) is the parsed version of the catalog in json format.
-catalog_data/IAU-CSN.json is the parsed version of the catalog, and can be used directly.
+*[catalog_data/IAU-CSN.csv](catalog_data/IAU-CSN.csv) is the parsed version of the catalog in a tab separated format (TSV).
+The CSV extension is used for compatibility.

-catalog_data/IAU-CSN_normalized.txt is a cleaner, aligned version of the original file, intended to make machine parsing easier.
-Ideally this should be the same as the original file, but there have been points in time in which the original file contained alignment errors.
+*[catalog_data/IAU-CSN_normalized.txt](catalog_data/IAU-CSN_normalized.txt) is a cleaner, aligned version of the original file.

+The IAU-CSN.txt original file is mirrored in this repository.

 ## *Catalog description*